geniusisme/JIKL_navigation/README.md

 # JIKL_navigation
-Use Alt + letter keys to keyboard naviagtion, preventing hand to go off from 10-finger typer position.
+Use Alt + letter keys for keyboard naviagtion, keeping your fingers on asdf jkl; position.

 # Description